munawars14/Munawars14-Condition-Zero-Custom-BOT-for-Tour-of-Duty-from-BanG-Dream/Custom Bots List - Cost 2.md

 Her preferred main weapons are KM Submachine Gun.
 Actually, the main weapon used in the database is the CV-47.
 She will take it if she finds the weapon.
 Her secondary weapons are ES Five-Seven, followed by 228 Compact.

-His voice pitch is 114, which means she has a high voice pitch.
+Her voice pitch is 114, which means she has a high voice pitch.

 #### Rui
 <Table border="1">